Gibtnix/Apex-Macros/README.md

 # Usability

 First of all: If the program is not executed as root, it will behave as if there currently is no compatible keyboard connected to the system!
-Hence if it does not work, make sure you to execute it as root.
+Hence, if it does not work, make sure you to execute it as root.
 The main usability is quite simple, to enable the macro keys just run

     sudo apex-macros enable